Skew Howe duality and limit shapes of Young diagrams: Introduction

 In the limit $k\to\infty$, the Plancherel measure is concentrated on the Vershik--Kerov--Logan--Shepp limit shape computed in~\cite{logan1977variational,vershik1977asymptotics}.

 Next, Schur--Weyl duality is described as the decomposition of commuting actions of $S_k$ and $\GL_n$ on $(\CC^n)^{\otimes k}$.
-In the paper~\cite{kerov1986asymptotic}, S.V.~Kerov used Schur--Weyl duality\footnote{ In~\cite{kerov1986asymptotic} the group $\SU_n$ was considered, but the complexification is $\GL_n$ and this does not change the dimension of the irreducible representations. } to construct a similar measure on Young diagrams $\lambda$ of size $k$ as
+In the paper~\cite{kerov1986asymptotic}, S.V.~Kerov used Schur--Weyl duality\footnote{ In~\cite{kerov1986asymptotic}, the group $\SU_n$ was considered, but the complexification is $\SL_n$ and this does not change the dimension of the irreducible representations, which are also equal to those of $\GL_n$. } to construct a similar measure on Young diagrams $\lambda$ of size $k$ as